scanzy/flutterchat/doc/commands.md

 ### Web app

 Generate the required Web files for Flutter \*:

     ```bash
     flutter create --platforms web . && flutter build web
     ```

     Test locally using a web server, on your local console:

     ```bash
     cd build/web
     python3 -m http.server 8080
     ```

 Then open `http://localhost:8080` in your browser.

----

-### Deployment

-Built files are in `build/web/` - deploy this directory to any static hosting service:
-- GitHub Pages
-- Firebase Hosting
-- Netlify
-- Vercel